|Study location||Estonia, Tartu|

 Undergraduate diploma (or higher)

-4-year bachelor’s degree or equivalent qualification (240 ECTS) in Law.
+4-year bachelor’s degree or equivalent qualification of 240 ECTS in Law (must be obtained by the end of July).
 Applicants with three year bachelor´s degree (180 ECTS) must have a master´s degree in Law to qualify.
 For country-specific document requirements please see www.ut.ee/country-specific.

-Please be sure to check further information on required documents and our step-by-step application guide at oigus.ut.ee/information-technology-law.
+Please be sure to also check further information and our step-by-step application guide at oigus.ut.ee/information-technology-law.

 The entry qualification documents are accepted in the following languages: English / Estonian.